animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 Meanwhile, there is no advantage of private auto insurance to a public, nationalized, taxpayer-paid government auto insurance program (e.g. AutoInsuranceForAll).

 To reiterate: In every scenario, the best-possible-outcome is that the insured car gets repossessed due only to its being insured.
-That's a contradiction to insurance. </br> &nbsp; $\square$
+That's a contradiction to insurance.

 #